david-dick/firefox-marionette/README.md

 This method returns [itself](https://metacpan.org/pod/Firefox::Marionette) to aid in chaining methods.

+## root\_directory

+this is the root directory for the current instance of firefox.
+The directory may exist on a remote server.
+For debugging purposes only.

 ## screen\_orientation

 returns the current browser orientation.
 This will be one of the valid primary orientation values 'portrait-primary', 'landscape-primary', 'portrait-secondary', or 'landscape-secondary'.
 This method is only currently available on Android (Fennec).